 Prune Your Garden

 Even during the colder months, the plants, trees, and bushes in your garden continue to grow.
 Pruning away some of that growth helps ensure the health of the plant and makes shaping your garden far less challenging.
 Consider sterilizing your tools before and after each different type of plant to avoid spreading diseases.
+Tree removal may be a big task and one that you may have a lot of difficulties accomplishing by yourself.
+However, your trees may be dead or infected, and ridding them from your garden will allow you to make way for new vibrant trees and a more vibrant garden.

 Remove Yard Debris